yousufmsoliman/geometry-central/docs/docs/numerical/linear_solvers.md

 ??? func "`#!cpp template <typename<T>> class Solver`"

     Solve a system with a general matrix.
 Uses a QR decomposition interally.

+    Warning: The Eigen built-in sparse QR solver is _very_ inefficient for many problems.
+Also, it doesn't work well for underdetermined systems.

 ??? func "`#!cpp template <typename<T>> class SquareSolver`"